AirtestProject/Poco/README.rst

 Features
 --------

+Main Poco features includes following:
-* Support mainstream game engines, including: Unity3D, cocos2dx-js, cocos2dx-lua and Android native apps.
+    * supports mainstream game engines, including: Unity3D, cocos2dx-js, cocos2dx-lua and Android native apps
-* Retrieve UI Elements Hierarchy in game's runtime.
+    * retrieves UI Elements Hierarchy in game's runtime
-* Super fast and impact-free to the game.
+    * is super fast and impact-free to the game
-* Super easy sdk integration to the game in 5 minutes.
+    * allows straightforward SDK integration to the game (within in 5 minutes)
-* Powerful APIs which are engine independent.
+    * provides powerful APIs taht are engine independent
-* Support multi-touch e.g. fling/pinch/etc. (in development)
+    * supports multi-touch e.g. fling/pinch/... (and more is coming soon)
-* Support gps, gyros, rotation (landscape/portrait) and other sensors as input.  (in development)
+    * support gps, accelerometer and gyro sensors, rotation (landscape/portrait) and other sensors as input (coming soon)
-* Extensible to other private engines by implementing `poco-sdk`_ .
+    * is extensible to other private engines by implementing `poco-sdk`_ .
-* Compatible with Python 2.7 and Python 3.3+.
+    * is compatible with Python 2.7 and Python 3.3+.

 Installation
 ------------

+This section describes how to install `Poco` and `PocoSDK`.

+**System Requirements**

+* Operating System:
+    * Windows
+    * MacOS X
+    * Linux

+* Python2.7 & Python3.3+

+**Installing the Python package**

-To use poco, you should install poco on your host as a python library and integrate `poco-sdk`_ in your game.
+In order to use Poco, you must install Poco python library on your host and also install the `poco-sdk`_ in your game/app.

-**poco** can be installed with pip
+**Poco** can be installed straightforward with ``pip`` command

 .. code-block:: bash

     # In the future
     pip install poco

-Currently, it is only available in git repo.
-So please clone the repo and install
+Currently, the code is available only in `Git` repository and can be installed as follows

 .. code-block:: bash

     git clone https://github.com/Meteorix/poco.git
     pip install -e poco

-For NetEase internally use, please execute the following command.
+For NetEase internal use, clone the repository from following location

 .. code-block:: bash

     git clone ssh://git@git-qa.gz.netease.com:32200/maki/poco.git
     pip install -e poco

-**poco-sdk** integration please refer to `Integration Guide`_.
+For **poco-sdk** integration please refer to `Integration Guide`_

 Example